 Usage statistics collection¶

-For details, see Undo’s privacy policy.
+For more details, see Undo’s privacy policy.
 To change which information is shared with Undo, use the set share-usage-statistics command.

 Implementation details¶

-In the interest of transparency, this page explains how our usage statistics collection works and what is collected.
+This page explains how our usage statistics collection works and what is collected.

 While running, UDB collects information about the features used, and saves them into a JSON file